jnz/q3vm/README.md

  * http://fabiensanglard.net/quake3/qvm.php

+Example: editing a virtual machine:

 ![gif](demo_vm.gif?raw=1)

 Installation
 ------------

 The [vm.c](src/vm/vm.c?raw=1) and [vm.h](src/vm/vm.h?raw=1) files can be dropped into an existing C project and compiled along with it.
+Implement the 4 callback functions in your project: `Com_malloc`,  `Com_free`, `Com_Error` and `systemCalls`.

 Features
 --------